Are electric cars expensive to insure?

 There are a couple of things you should let the insurer know before purchasing the policy.
 The most important is whether you have a battery lease on the car or not.
 If you're leasing the battery separately, you need to let your provider know to prevent any issues should you have to make a claim.

-Another is where you'll charge the car.
+It's worth mentioning, though, that battery leasing is becoming increasingly rare these days, as early concerns about the long-term life of electric-car batteries have largely been allayed, but you may have to bear it in mind if you've bought an older electric car secondhand.
+Another point to consider is where you'll charge the car.
 If you're charging it regularly at home, but have the charging cord lying on a public footpath, you have a duty of care to members of the public to prevent them tripping and hurting themselves on the cord.
-Good liability insurance cover will be helpful here.

 There are several ways to lower your premium on an electric car.
 The first is by shopping around for the best deal.
 Comparison sites are a good start, but not all insurers – especially specialist providers – are listed.
-Pluginsure.co.uk is a specialist electric and hybrid insurance provider that could help you get a much lower premium.
 This is why it's also worth considering using an insurance broker.

 Paying your premium all at once will work out cheaper than going for monthly instalments, as these often include interest charges.
 You should also consider installing a black box, or a telematics device, in your car.
 These monitor driving behaviour such as how fast you’re going, whether you’re braking and accelerating aggressively and your corner speeds.
 Good behaviour is rewarded with cheaper premiums, with drivers able to save up to 20% compared to normal policies.